lucamug/elm-go/Readme.md

 ### This is a fork of https://github.com/wking-io/elm-live

-Differences:
+It is 100% compatible with it.
+These are the main differences:

 * Small bug fixes
-* Add log in terminal
+* Add logs to the terminal so it is clear to check which assets are missing
-* QR code on start to test on mobile devices
+* QR code on start to test on mobile devices (not working in all terminals)
+* Highlight the successful builds with emoji and color so it is immediate to check when a build starts compiling again

 ### Original README